• Home

 by Dannelle

 The kids are out of school and now it is time to whip out this Summer Chore List For Children to keep them busy!
 Summer is the perfect time to work with you kids on growing more responsible with their belongings.
 It is also a great time to teach them to be a part of a team.
 Summer chore lists for children aren't designed to make your kids become your slaves They are designed to give you the ability to train your children for the future.
 As much as we want to think thy will be our babies forever, one day they will have to go out into the world and by giving them these tools now they will be ready when that day comes.
 Summer Chore Lists For Children Learn to do the laundry.
 This basic chore in life is one thing that your kids will all need to understand how to manage.
 For the youngest of your family, simply putting their dirty laundry in the basket may be their chore.
 For preschool and younger school aged children this would include sorting darks and lights before washing.
-We also … [Read more...]
+We … [Read more...]

 Filed Under: Balance, Parenting Tagged With: balance, parenting